bioforensics/MicroHapDB/README.md

 NBFAC, 2018-2023
 https://github.com/bioforensics/microhapdb

-**MicroHapDB** is a comprehensive database of microhaplotype data for human forensics.
+**MicroHapDB** is a comprehensive catalog of human microhaplotype variation.
 The database integrates marker and population frequency data from numerous published research articles.
-Polymorphism statistics ($A_e$) are computed for 26 global populations so that markers can be ranked for various forensic applications.
+Allele frequency estimates and allelic diversity statistics ($A_e$) are computed for 26 global populations so that markers can be ranked and evaluated for various applications.

 MicroHapDB is designed to be user-friendly for researchers, technology developers, and forensic practitioners, supporting a range of access methods from browsing and simple text queries to complex queries and full programmatic access via a Python API.
 It is designed as a community resource requiring minimal infrastructure to use and maintain: the entire contents of the database are distributed in plain text with each copy of MicroHapDB.